 Established in 2000, the Script Pipeline Workshop is one of the longest-running notes services in the industry, offering feedback on screenplays, pilots, and pitches for film and television.
 Hundreds of writers each year, from beginners to professionals, benefit from the expertise of a small, seasoned group of development execs, many of whom are active writers and producers themselves.

 Any genre or format accepted.
 We review everything from partially completed scripts to production-ready final drafts.
 Writers may also request a critique on supplemental materials (such as a TV show bible, synopsis, or logline), as well as follow up with their reader with additional questions on the feedback.

 Together with our competitions, the Workshop is another outlet to funnel upper-echelon projects to an array of industry contacts and shepherd scripts into production.

-Treatment and Pitch Notes are intended for writers who have yet to begin their screenplay or TV pilot and need general guidance on the project as a whole.
-The reader can focus on particular areas, but typically these notes cover:
+Treatment and Pitch Notes – intended for writers who have yet to begin their screenplay or TV pilot, or those who need general guidance on the viability of a project.
+Comments cover:

 - Plot / Structure